"The books in this series just get better and better.”

 He started to lower Chelsea to the ground to free his hands to shoot.

 Both guards flew backwards, knocked off their feet.
 Josh’s back hit the wall, but he remained upright with Chelsea gripped tightly in his arms.
-The sharp smell of burned electronics, smoke and charred wood flooded the air from the plastique his team had used to blow the door.
+The sharp smell of burned electronics, smoke, and charred wood flooded the air from the plastique his team had used to blast a way in.

-Sabrina Slye burst through the smoke-filled opening like an avenging angel, and took out both of the inside guards with quick double taps from her weapon.
+Sabrina Slye burst through the smoke-filled opening like an avenging angel.
+She took out both guards with quick double taps.
 Black hair was pulled back in a tight ponytail.
-Her dark molle vest was covered in pouches holding enough ammo to take down a small city.
+Her dark molle vest covered in pouches held enough ammo to take down a small city.

 Spiked blonde hair totally out-of-context with his olive skin color, Dingo rushed in right behind her and looked up to where Josh stood.
 “We got burned, eh, mate?”